Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Preliminaries

 \subsection{Finite actions and quotients}

 We collect some basic material on finite group actions.
-We work over a base $B$ which is either $\Spec(k)$ or the spectrum of a DVR with residue field $k$ (for example, $W(k)$).
-In particular, $2$ is invertible on $B$.

-Let $X$ be a normal scheme that is flat, separated and of finite type over $B$.
-Suppose that $X$ is endowed with a good $B$-linear action of a finite \'{e}tale $B$-group scheme $G$ (\footnote{ A $G$-action on $S$ is \emph{good} if every point is contained in an affine $G$-stable open sub-scheme.
-If $X$ is quasi-projective over $B$, any finite group action on $X$ is good. }).
-We use the following terminology:
+\begin{assumption} We work over a base $B$ which is either $\Spec(k)$ or the spectrum of a DVR with residue field $k$ (for example, $W(k)$) \emph{such that $2$ is invertible in $B$}.
+We let $X$ be a normal scheme that is flat, separated and of finite type over $B$.
+Suppose that $X$ is endowed with a good $B$-linear action of a finite flat $B$-group scheme $G$ (\footnote{ A $G$-action on $S$ is \emph{good} if every point is contained in an affine $G$-stable open sub-scheme.
+If $X$ is quasi-projective over $B$, any finite group action on $X$ is good. }). \end{assumption}